Scherzer pitches 7 scoreless innings, Nats beat Braves 3-1 (Apr 18, 2017) | FOX Sports

 Scherzer pitches 7 scoreless innings, Nats beat Braves 3-1 (Apr 18, 2017)

-Atlanta scored a run against Nationals closer Blake Treinen and had the bases loaded with one out.
-But Shawn Kelley came on for his first save, getting Emilio Bonifacio to fly out to short right field and striking out Chase d’Arnaud – twice, actually – to end the game.

-D’Arnaud clearly missed a pitch in the dirt, but the umpires gave him a second chance by inexplicably ruling it a foul tip.
-D’Arnaud made it a moot point, swinging and missing again.
+This time, there was no doubt the game was over – though Washington’s Jayson Werth continued to gripe at Bucknor as the umpires left the field.

+”But from where I was, it looked like he missed it a foot,” Washington manager Dusty Baker said. ”It was just a mess.
+That’s all I’ve got to say.”

-Scherzer (2-1) got an inning-ending double play to work around his only serious trouble in the fourth.
+Scherzer (2-1) got an inning-ending double play to work around his only serious trouble in the fourth, when the Braves put runners at first and third with one out.
 The 2016 NL Cy Young Award winner allowed only one other runner as far as second base, finishing with seven strikeouts.

 Mike Foltynewicz (0-2) ended up on the short end of the pitching duel.
 He went seven innings, allowing five hits and a pair of runs.

-Washington’s Adam Eaton kept up the hot start for his new team with an RBI single.

-Sparked by the debut of their new suburban stadium, the Braves swept San Diego in a four-game series and came in having won five straight overall, getting back to .500 after a 1-6 start.
+Sparked by the debut of their new suburban stadium, the Braves swept San Diego in a four-game series and climbed to .500 after a 1-6 start.

-But Washington has dominated its division rival over the last two-plus season, improving to 37-13 over their last 50 meetings.
+But Washington has dominated its division rival the last two-plus season, improving to 37-13 in their last 50 meetings.

-Even on a balmy night for the opener of a three-game series against the defending NL East champions, the crowd of 21,834 was the smallest in five games at SunTrust Park.

-The Braves had their best scoring chance against Scherzer when Freddie Freeman led off the fourth with a walk and Nick Markakis followed with a single to center.

-Brandon Phillips grounded into a forceout, leaving runners at first and third for Adonis Garcia.
-On a 3-1 pitch, he grounded sharply to shortstop Wilmer Difo, who started an easy double play to end the inning.

-Washington broke through the very next inning.
-Matt Wieters got it started with a double, went to third on a wild pitch and trotted home when Difo slapped a single to right.
-Scherzer moved the runner along with a sacrifice bunt, setting up Eaton’s run-scoring hit to center.
+The Nationals broke a scoreless tie in the fifth.
+Matt Wieters got it started with a double, went to third on a wild pitch and trotted home when Wilmer Difo slapped a single to right.
+Scherzer moved the runner along with a sacrifice bunt, setting up Adam Eaton’s run-scoring hit to center.

+Eaton has reached base in each of the 12 games he’s started for his new team.

 The Nationals added an insurance run in the eighth on doubles by Bryce Harper and Ryan Zimmerman.